cloverfield-tools/universal-react-boilerplate/README.md

 This is an [isomorphic](http://isomorphic.net/) Node application boilerplate using Express 4.x.

+Written for the ["Learn JavaScript with Eric Elliott" courses](https://ericelliottjs.com/).
+A series of courses to teach people how to build great JavaScript apps for production.
+Don't just learn JavaScript.
+Learn how to build amazing things.

 Isomorphic means that it's designed to run a lot of the same code on both the client and the server.
 There are many advantages to building apps this way, but the primary advantages are:

 * Cross-functional teams.
 Since everything is written in JavaScript, it's easier to build teams who know how to work on both the client and server sides of the app.